 ABOUT MCCLURE COMPANY

-Headquartered in Harrisburg, McClure Company is one of Pennsylvania’s largest, fully integrated mechanical construction, engineering, maintenance, and energy service companies (ESCO).
-With offices in Harrisburg, State College, Williamsport, Wilkes-Barre, Pittsburgh, and Westminster, MD, McClure provides customers with value-driven, energy-efficient building solutions.
+Headquartered in Harrisburg, McClure Company is Pennsylvania’s largest, fully integrated mechanical construction, engineering, maintenance, and energy service company (ESCO).
+With offices throughout Pennsylvania and Maryland, McClure provides customers with value-driven, energy-efficient building solutions.
 Incorporated in 1953, McClure Company has a long history of delivering mechanical infrastructure and energy systems for the built environment.

 The McClure team takes pride in designing and implementing smart building systems with sustainable capabilities.
 McClure proactively manages projects from initial concept and design, through installation and commissioning, including 24-hour service and ongoing maintenance.
 A Best Places to Work in PA award winner every year since 2009 and #21 on Engineering News-Record’s U.S. Top 50 Firms in Mechanical, McClure Company has earned a reputation for delivering realistic budgets backed by guaranteed schedules.